 The combination of a hearing and sight loss creates a unique set of wider needs that, without the right support, can leave deafblind people vulnerable, marginalised and isolated.
-Combined sight and hearing loss affects a person’s ability to access mainstream information and services, engage socially, conduct daily tasks and get out and about.
+Combined sight and hearing loss affects a person’s ability to access mainstream information and services, engage socially, undertake daily tasks and get out and about.
 If the appropriate care and support is not provided, the inability to perform these activities can lead to diminished independence and confidence which often leads to isolation, anxiety and depression.

 Barriers which exclude people with deafblindness from social interactions and so increase their isolation and loneliness include: